danielcmadeley/pwa-tutorial/README.md

-# PWA Test Project with PGlite Database
+# PWA Test Project with TanStack Router & Query

-A Progressive Web App built with React, TypeScript, Vite, and PGlite for offline-first data persistence.
+A Progressive Web App built with React, TypeScript, Vite, TanStack Router, TanStack Query, and PGlite for offline-first data persistence with modern routing and state management.

 ## Features